Cosninety/water_quality_miami/README.md

 # Exploratory Data Analysis

+## The following notebook demonstrates the workflow for cleaning, visualizing, and lightly analysing a data set on water quality samples in Miami, FL.

 #### About the Data:

 Water quality samples from 26 sites in Miami, FL are typically collected once a week, though frequency varies among the sites.
 The EPA has set the following standards for water considered safe for swimming: